Why Big Data?

 Linear regression is one of the most commonly used and is one of the basic algorithms.
 The data can be easily visualized along with the way the input and output data are correlated.

 When using linear regression, we have two sets of variables – the first one is the predictor (independent) variable and the other one is the response (dependent) variable.
-As a result of the linear regression, we are expecting a relationship in a form of a formula that explains the dependent variable in terms of the independent one.
+As a result of the linear regression, we are expecting a relationship in the form of a formula that explains the dependent variable in terms of the independent one.
 Once the relationship is obtained, the dependent variable can be predicted for any instance of the independent variable.

-Making prediction using Linear Regression
+Making predictions using Linear Regression